 I’m a copywriter so I tend to dig into this stuff more than perhaps I should, especially when it’s text-based because I am so deliberate about the words that I choose in everything that I write.
 It’s watching me write an email to somebody I’m sure is grueling because it’s like, “Where are backspace, backspace?”
 Unfortunately, it’s just how it works.

 Another thing is business consultants are always learning.
 At the end of the day, business consultants are reading.
 They are trying to learn more.
 They are looking for ways that one client can feed another client.
-Something that one client is doing, can you take that, move it into a different vertical or from a different client and then kind of spur the insights here?
-It's one of the benefits of working with multiple clients and it's one of the benefits to your clients when you work in multiple projects or multiple verticals.
+Something that one client is doing, move it into a different vertical or from a different client.
+Then kind of spur the insights here?
+It’s one of the benefits of working with multiple clients.
+It’s one of the benefits to your clients when you work in multiple projects or multiple verticals.

 I actually was listening to a book called Free PR this morning.
-So the author was talking about bringing your PR staff in-house, which is cool, it's a great idea, rather than hiring a PR company because your in-house PR person is going to do better than your PR firm, which I totally get and I understand.
+The author was talking about bringing your PR staff in-house.
+It’s a great idea, rather than hiring a PR company because your in-house PR person is going to do better than your PR firm.
+I totally get and I understand.

-But serving and working with a bunch of different clients, I mean, I can't tell you how many realizations that I've had because one client is doing something in one space, in one silo, like in one vertical, and then we move it to another vertical and then all of a sudden this vertical take-off, and then we move it to another in this vertical ...
-So it's just this cascading effect.
-If I wouldn't have learned it over here, I would've never applied it here.
+Serving and working with a bunch of different clients, I can’t tell you how many realizations that I’ve had.
+One client is doing something in one space, in one silo, like in one vertical.
+We move it to another vertical and then all of a sudden this vertical take-off.
+We move it to another in this vertical.
+It’s just this cascading effect.
+If I wouldn’t have learned it over here, I would’ve never applied it here.

 The lens that you look at the world through, that’s unique to you.
 The questions that you ask are unique to you.
 The realizations that you have and the experience that you have are unique to you.
 So you turning around and helping your companies, helping your clients with those realizations is what is going to keep you around and what is going to keep you getting paid.
 So that’s the benefit of being a consultant right now.